Our verdict

 Based on our measurements, the insole on the Wool Runners is 7.7 mm thick which is 2-3 mm thicker than most of our lab-tested shoes.

-The shoe's SweetFoam cushioning has been praised extensively.
-There is a fine balance of support, softness, and flexibility.
-As some wearers reported, their feet never ached, even after spending all day walking.
+We admire the shoe's SweetFoam cushioning as there is a fine balance of support, softness, and flexibility.
+Also, our feet never ached, even after spending all day walking.

 This Allbirds shoe is quite generously cushioned, especially in the heel section.
 We measured the stack height at 30.8 mm.